Relativ-IT/Butane-Schemas/README.md

 ```

 :bulb: Note that files associations are optional, they only set vs code to map file type to the one it knows

+## Use it with Sublime text

+You can also use these butane schemas with Sublime text editor thanks to @jdoss via [sublime-butane](https://github.com/jdoss/sublime-butane)